emilylucindakurtz/CulturalInstitutionsSRP2026/rockjonesi/Ian_notes.md

 ## "June 20"

 I continued working with the library datasets.
 Exploring changes across the 10 years, I identified libraries that closed in recent years, as well as libraries that newly opened and were still open as of 2023.
+There are around 73 fewer public libraries as of 2023 than in 2013.
 <img width="600" height="400" alt="image" src="https://github.com/user-attachments/assets/63f7a849-9bd7-4abb-9e4a-f052056f4db9" />

 There are about 15 libraries where the lat/long data is not provided.
 Should I remove?
 <img width="756" height="458" alt="image" src="https://github.com/user-attachments/assets/781b1aaf-fc5f-4bb9-9a7f-f62ce64fa8b0" />